 Practice makes perfect – just tap the loop button so you can rehearse your selected track on repeat.
 If you’re trying to nail a specific part of the song, adjust the loop region by dragging the region marker.
 That way, you can just loop a section of the song.
 Simply tap the loop button again to turn it off.

 Before you jump in, take a look at some frequently asked questions about Splitter to make the most of the feature:

 1. How many tracks can I upload to Splitter?

-You can upload an unlimited amount of tracks to Splitter, completely free.
+You can upload an unlimited amount of tracks to Splitter, completely free on mobile and web.
 We support all audio file types, including mp3, wav, m4a, etc; and video files as well.
 Just be sure each file is under 15 minutes long.